 Design and Performance Evaluation of a Hydrokinetic Composite Turbine System

-H. Li et al., "Design and Performance Evaluation of a Hydrokinetic Composite Turbine System," International SAMPE Technical Conference, Society for the Advancement of Material and Process Engineering (SAMPE), Jan 2013.
+H. Li et al., "Design and Performance Evaluation of a Hydrokinetic Composite Turbine System," Proceedings of the SAMPE Conference and Exhibition: Education and Green Sky-Materials Technology for a Better World (2013, Long Beach, CA), pp. 2924 - 2937, Society for the Advancement of Material and Process Engineering (SAMPE), May 2013.

 Mechanical and Aerospace Engineering

 Blade-Element Momentums; Computational Fluid Dynamics Simulations; Free Surface Effect; Hydrokinetic Turbines; Particle Image Velocimetries; Satisfactory Predictions; Significant Differences; Wind Turbine Systems; Computational Fluid Dynamics; Computer Simulation; Engineering Education; Exhibitions; Hydrofoils; Kinetics; Renewable Energy Resources; Tunnels; Turbomachine Blades; Turbine Components

 © 2013 Society for the Advancement of Material and Process Engineering (SAMPE), All rights reserved.

 01 May 2013